Operating Theatre Textiles: Single-Use vs Reusable

-While it is virtually impossible to eliminate 100% of lint and other airborne particles, it is however possible to significantly reduce them.
-A study done in 2013 showed that single-use textiles made up of polypropylene worn during surgery had significantly lower colony-forming units than reusable textiles made of a mixed material cotton and polyester.4
+While it is impossible to eliminate 100 per cent of lint and other airborne particles, it is however possible to significantly reduce them.
+A study done in 2013 showed that single-use textiles made of polypropylene and worn during surgery had significantly lower colony-forming units than reusable textiles made of a mixed cotton and polyester material.4

-Why Choose QuickSuite?
+Why Choose QuickSuite®?

 Promote Patient and Staff Safety

-Improve Operating Room Efficiency
+Improve Operating Theatre Efficiency

-Watch our Video About QuickSuite
+Watch Our Video about QuickSuite

 ¹ American Journal of Infection Control, Application of cost/benefit analysis for surgical gown and drape selection: A case study, available at: http://www.ajicjournal.org